ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 To help ensure reasonable boot times, primary boot volume receives priority IOPS and a minimum of 393 Mbps bandwidth.
 Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS and 393 Mbps.

 The remaining volume bandwidth is proportionally allocated between the attached data volumes.
 All attached volumes are assigned instance bandwidth proportional to their maximum throughput limit.
-Whether that throughput limit is calculated automatically by using a throughput multiplier (traditional profiles) or specified explicitly (defined performance profile) makes no difference.

 ### Throughput limit value of block volumes
 {: #block-vol-throughout-limit}

 Each volume has an IOPS and a throughput limit.
+This throughput limit is either calculated automatically by using a throughput multiplier (traditional profiles) or can be specified explicitly (defined performance profile).

-When you create a stand-alone (unattached) data volume, the volume throughput limit is calculated based on volume capacity, IOPS, and the [volume profile](/docs/vpc?topic=vpc-block-storage-profiles).
+When you create a stand-alone data volume with a first-generation profile, the volume throughput limit is calculated based on volume capacity, IOPS, and the [volume profile](/docs/vpc?topic=vpc-block-storage-profiles).
 The IOPS limit is always set to the maximum IOPS of the volume.

 The provisioned throughput limit is determined by the total number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.

+Maximum throughput limit:
-The maximum throughput limit for the general-purpose volume profile is 670 MBps (5360 Mbps).
-The maximum throughput limit for the 5iops-tier volume profile is 768 MBps (6144 Mbps).
-The remaining volume profiles (10iops-tier and custom) can't exceed the throughput limit of 1024 MBps (8192 Mbps).
+- for the general-purpose volume profile the limit is 670 MBps (5360 Mbps).
+- for the 5iops-tier volume profile the limit is 768 MBps (6144 Mbps).

-See the following examples:
+- for the 10iops-tier and custom profiles, throughput can't exceed 1024 MBps (8192 Mbps).

+In the following examples, the stand-alone volumes are provisioned with:
-- When you provision a stand-alone volume with 1,800 GB capacity and the 5 IOPS/GB volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
-In the later example and tables, this volume is called _`volume-a`_.
+- _`volume-a`_ has 1,800 GB capacity and the 5 IOPS/GB volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
-- When you provision a stand-alone volume with 3000 GB capacity and the 5 IOPS/GB volume profile, it can handle 15,000 IOPS, which means a maximum throughput limit of 1,966 Mbps.
-In the later example and tables, this volume is called _`volume-b`_.
+- _`volume-b`_. has 3,000 GB capacity and the 5 IOPS/GB volume profile, it can handle 15,000 IOPS, which means a maximum throughput limit of 1,966 Mbps.
-- When you provision a stand-alone volume with 3000 GB capacity and the general-purpose volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
-In the later example and tables, this volume is called _`volume-c`_.
+- _`volume-c`_ has 3,000 GB capacity and the general-purpose volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
-- When you provision a stand-alone volume with 2000 GB capacity and the general-purpose volume profile, it can handle 6,000 IOPS, which means a maximum throughput limit of 786 Mbps.
-In the later example and tables, this volume is called _`volume_d`_.
+- _`volume_d`_ has 2,000 GB capacity and the general-purpose volume profile, it can handle 6,000 IOPS, which means a maximum throughput limit of 786 Mbps.

-Where can you see what bandwidth or throughput limit is assigned to your volume? in the console, the volume bandwidth can be seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}
+Note that volumes that have the same volume profile can have different IOPS and Throughput limit values based on their capacity.
+Volumes can have the same IOPS limit, even if their capacity and volume profiles are different.

 Where can you see what bandwidth or throughput limit is assigned to your volume?
+The bandwidth or throughput limits assigned to the volume can been seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}

-In the CLI, you can see the bandwidth in the output of the `ibmcloud is volume` command.{: cli}
+Where can you see what bandwidth or throughput limit is assigned to your volume?
+You can see the bandwidth value in the output of the `ibmcloud is volume` command.{: cli}

    ```sh
    ibmcloud is volume my-test-volume